LorgeN/CART-SLAM/include/modules/superpixels/README.txt

-This folder contains a modified version of the "Contour-Relaxed Superpixels" implementation provided by Rudolf Mester.
+This folder contains a highly modified version of the "Contour-Relaxed Superpixels" implementation provided by Rudolf Mester.
+The modified version uses CUDA to speed up calculations, and is intended to be used as part of the CART-SLAM system.

 Please find below the original README of the project.

 ---